WHAT IS THE EMERALD ASH BORER?

 Agrilus planipennis Fairmaire, a beetle native to Asia, was first detected in Michigan in 2002.
 Evidence suggests that the beetle was established in Michigan for a number of years prior to its discovery.
 Emerald ash borer has since been detected in Ohio, Indiana, Virginia, Maryland, and Ontario, Canada.
 In addition to spreading by natural means, emerald ash borer can be transported to new areas in infested firewood, timber and nursery stock.
 The beetle is responsible for the loss of more than 7 million ash trees in Michigan alone.

-Eggs are laid between layers of bard and in bark crevices.
-Larvae hatch in about one week and bore into the tree where they feed on the inner bard and ploem, creating “S”-shaped galleries.
+In North America, emerald ash borer is known to infest all species of ash (Fraxinus spp.).
+Ash can be recognized by the presence of compound leaves which are arranged opposite of one another on the branches.
+Eggs are laid between layers of bark and in bark crevices.
+Larvae hatch in about one week and bore into the tree where they feed on the inner bark and stem, creating “S”-shaped galleries.
 The larvae go through three feeding stages, and then excavate a pupal chamber in the fall, where they will overwinter as prepupae.
 Pupation occurs in late spring, and adults begin to emerge through “D”-shaped exit holes in May and early June.
 Adults will remain active until the end of summer.